Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 "Have we met them before?"

-Like in the city, Asahi and Aletha noticed that no one, not even the old, had hair as white as the wanderers'.
-The fountain's surface looked shiny and smooth, with silver lights and vines showing its age.
+Just as in the city, Asahi and Aletha noticed something peculiar—no one, not even the most elderly, possessed hair as white as the wanderers'.
+The fountain's surface looked shiny and smooth, silver lights and twisting vines revealing its age.

 "The Fountain is beautiful once you see it from up close," Akwan said as they took a vivid look.
 "People from all over the world take their time to visit Pladtioa just for Fountain Day."